-- If this is not occurring, it is permissible to instruct the subject to "blow harder‟ in an effort to inform the subject that his/her breath sample flow must be at a flow rate considered acceptable by the DataMaster.
+- If this is not occurring, it is permissible to instruct the subject to “blow harder‟ to inform the subject that his/her breath sample flow must be at a flow rate considered acceptable by the DataMaster.

-- A solid "PLEASE BLOW’ and continuous tone must be maintained throughout the delivery of the breath sample in order to satisfy one of the sample requirements.
+- A solid “PLEASE BLOW’ and continuous tone must be maintained throughout the delivery of the breath sample to satisfy one of the sample requirements.

 - A “break‟ in the continuous flow of a breath sample will result in the return of the flashing “PLEASE BLOW’ and the DMT becoming silent and restarts the minimum volume and time requirements.
 (Unless the sample is accepted by the DMT).